ivanbgd/ethereum-handshake/README.md

   not only as an initiator of the connection, making it bidirectional.
 - It implements the Ethereum handshake procedure, which is part of the Ethereum's [RLPx](https://github.com/ethereum/devp2p/blob/master/rlpx.md) transport protocol.
-  We are basically implementing RLPx.
+    - We are basically implementing RLPx.
 - Peer-to-peer communication is assumed in the Ethereum network.
 - Since the purpose of this program is to implement the handshake procedure, it doesn't use high-level crates that implement that functionality.
 - It instead works at a lower level, and uses lower-level crates.
 - Further communication, beyond a successful handshake, is not implemented.
 - We are also skipping the node discovery part.
-- We provide a configurable timeout for completing a handshake.
+- We provide a configurable timeout for establishing a TCP connection, and for completing a full handshake procedure.

 ## Implementation